9 Sights in Füssen, Germany (with Map and Images)

 Show sight on map

-A Roman Catholic parish church in Füssen is a Roman Catholic parish church for the eight blessings.
-The modern, large concrete building from the 1960s shapes the townscape of the Füssen-West district.
-The name refers to Jesus' studies at the beginning of the Sermon on the Mount.
-In 2017, the demolition of the church was decided, which is planned for 2024.
+Among the eight bliss is a Roman Catholic parish church in Füssen.
+The modern, large concrete building from the 1960s shapes the village of Füssen-West district.
+The name refers to the Beatitudes of Jesus at the beginning of the Sermon on the Mount.
+In 2017, the church was decided to break down, which is planned for 2024.

 Wikipedia: Zu den Acht Seligkeiten (DE)